This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 This post is filled with the best things to do in Prague for first time visitors no matter when you plan on visiting Prague Czech Republic.

-Prague is a visually stunning city, the beauty of the art-nouveau buildings, cobbled streets and delicious Czech cuisine makes it one a must-see city in Europe.
+Prague is a popular tourist destination and a visually stunning city due to the beauty of the art-nouveau buildings, cobbled streets and delicious Czech cuisine making it one a must-see cities in Europe.

-I found so many things to do in Prague, some of my favourites were walking across the Charlies Bridge to explore Lesser Town, seeing the Easter market and doing the Eating Prague food tour.
+I found so many fun things to do in Prague Czech Republic, some of my favourite Prague highlights were walking across the Charles Bridge to explore Lesser Town, Old Town Square, seeing the Easter market and doing a Prague food and beer tour.

-This city guide showcases the best 20 things to do in Prague, where you’re there for a weekend city break or a week.
+This city guide showcases the top things to do in Prague Czech Republic, where you’re there for a weekend city break or a week.

 You can’t visit Prague without visiting Old Town Square.
 Found in the 12th Century the Square has been the backdrop to many historical events.